The Complexity of Two-Team Polymatrix Games with Independent Adversaries: Open Problems

 \section{Open Problems}

-Our work leaves some interesting open questions for future work: \begin{itemize} \item What is the complexity of the two-team polymatrix setting when there is a single adversary?
-The \CLS-membership of course still applies, but no hardness result is known. \item Our \CLS-membership result only applies to the setting where the adversaries are independent.
+We believe the following are some interesting open questions for future work: \begin{itemize} \item Our \CLS-membership result only applies to the setting where the adversaries are independent.
 If interactions between adversaries are allowed then the problem is only known to lie in \PPAD, so there is a gap with the \CLS-hardness that we show.
 Is the problem \CLS-complete, \PPAD-complete, or neither? \item Our hardness result provides strong evidence that no algorithm with running time $O(\poly(\allowbreak\log(\allowbreak 1/\eps)))$ exists.
-However, there are gradient-based approaches that yield algorithms with running time $O(\poly(1/\eps))$.
-What is the optimal polynomial dependence in $1/\eps$ for such algorithms? \end{itemize}
+However, we show that PGD attains a running time (with respect to $\varepsilon$) of $O(1/\eps^2)$, for the polymatrix setting.
+What is the optimal polynomial dependence in $1/\eps$ in this setting? \end{itemize}